Enhanced dynamic zones

 IP service category

-An IP service category is a classification of IPs based on characteristics that relate to how the IP is used.
+An IP service category is a classification of IPs based on how the IP is used.
 IP service categories include VPNs, proxies, anonymizers, Tor, and more.
-They’re used to obfuscate the source of a request.
+They're used to obfuscate the source of a request.
+For a list of IP service categories that Okta supports, see Supported IP service categories.

 Location